astronomer/docs/software_versioned_docs/version-0.29/runtime-release-notes.md

 ### Bug fixes

-- Removed the default value for `AIRFLOW__LOGGING__REMOTE_BASE_LOG_FOLDER`, as this value is now set the Astro data plane.
+- Removed the default value for `AIRFLOW__LOGGING__REMOTE_BASE_LOG_FOLDER`, as this value is now set in the Astro data plane.
 This enables Astronomer Software users to set a value for custom remote logging storage solutions.

 ## Astro Runtime 5.0.10